karolinaszafranbelzowska/problem-set/README.md

 Solution-8.py contains my solution to problem 8 - datetime.py , first I did
 import datetime
 print ('Current date/time: {}'.format(datetime.datetime.now()))
-but the format was not correct and finaly video below helped me solve the problem https://www.youtube.com/watch?v=HDe8InbWQJU
+but the format was not correct and finaly video below helped me to solve the problem https://www.youtube.com/watch?v=HDe8InbWQJU

 Solution-10a.py contains my solution to problem 10 - a plot of the funkction x